watate/runpod_init/README.md

 # runpod_init
-Runpod initialization stuff
+How to persist your python dependencies in Runpod

+Requirements:
+- Know how to start an instance on Runpod
+- Be in `/workspace`
+- Use network volume on Runpod (helps you switch between GPUs!)

 The two scripts:
-- Run `miniconda_init.sh` to set up a new pod
+- Use commands in `miniconda_init.sh` to set up a new pod
 - Add `activate_conda.sh` to /workspace
-- Run this every time you start a new pod to activate your env:
+- Run the code below every time you start a new pod to activate your env:
 ```
 echo 'source /workspace/activate_conda.sh' >> ~/.bashrc
 ```